modernben/forge-docs/1.0/servers/load-balancing.md

 ### Backup Servers

 Individual servers can be marked as a **backup**.
-Backup servers will recieve no traffic unless all other servers managed by the load balancer are not responding.
+Backup servers will receive no traffic unless all other servers managed by the load balancer are not responding.

 ### Pausing Traffic